Aluminium oxynitride

 Aluminium oxynitride (marketed under the name ALON by Surmet Corporation) is a transparent ceramic composed of aluminium, oxygen and nitrogen.
 Aluminium oxynitride is optically transparent (≥80% for 2 mm thickness) in the near-ultraviolet, visible, and mid-wave-infrared regions of the electromagnetic spectrum.
-It is four times as hard as fused silica glass, 85% as hard as sapphire, and nearly 115% as hard as magnesium aluminate spinel.
+It is four times as hard as fused silica glass, the same hardness of 9 as sapphire, and nearly 115% as hard as magnesium aluminate spinel.
 It can be fabricated into transparent windows, plates, domes, rods, tubes, and other forms using conventional ceramic powder processing techniques.

 Aluminium oxynitride is the hardest polycrystalline transparent ceramic available commercially.
 Because of its relatively low weight, distinctive optical and mechanical properties, and resistance to oxidation or radiation, it shows promise for applications such as bulletproof, blast-resistant, and optoelectronic windows.
-Aluminium oxynitride-based armor has been shown to stop multiple armor-piercing projectiles of up to .50 BMG.
+Aluminium oxynitride–based armor has been shown to stop multiple armor-piercing projectiles of up to .50 BMG.

 Properties

 Aluminium oxynitride is resistant to various acids, bases, and water.